NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 In this tutorial, only a quick *HowTo* is provided.
 On your backup server (ssh terminal to it):

 1. ```sudo apt-get install backuppc```
-   This will install BackupPC and its dependencies (including apache) and also create a unix user *backuppc* which will be used to run BackupPC.
+   This will install BackupPC and its dependencies (including apache) and also create a Unix user *backuppc* which will be used to run BackupPC.
    Follow the installation wizard in the terminal: Choose 'OK' (hit Tab if OK is not selected), select 'Local only', and set 'System mail name' to *localhost*; Confirm other messages with 'OK'.
 The last message will display a generic password for the user *backuppc*, but you can set this separately later.

 2. You may want to change the password to something you may remember.
 Set password for the *user* and for the *web access*: